JoseMoranUrena523/erlc-all-notify/README.md

 [![image](https://github.com/JoseMoranUrena523/erlc-all-notify/assets/87477958/f49aaca3-7c64-4c78-afd4-963f3f1b128c)](https://discord.gg/frcp)

 ## What is this?
-This automation detects when a Roblox user joins your ER:LC private server with a username starting with "all".
-It then sends staff members a private message letting them know that a username starting with "all" has joined. (interval cannot be updated due to rate limiting set by PRC).
+This automation detects when a Roblox user joins your ER:LC private server with a username starting with "all" or "others".
+It then sends staff members a private message letting them know that a username starting with "all" or "others" have joined. (interval cannot be updated due to rate limiting set by PRC).

 ## Why is this useful?
 As a former private server moderator myself, I was in a mod call where a user named [allIIIIIII812812](https://www.roblox.com/users/6233238877/profile) was mass RDMing (random deathmatching) in the server.
 While trying to bring this user to me, I accidentally used commands that affected everyone in the server due to the username "all".
 This mistake resulted in me being fired from my moderating job.
 Knowing that others have made the same mistake as me, I made [a automation](https://github.com/JoseMoranUrena523/erlc-all-ban) (with help from [ChatGPT](https://chatgpt.com/)) to monitor join logs and automatically ban users with usernames starting with "all".
 Next, I had an idea to make this one for servers that don't want to be as harsh.
+(update 06/11/24: it's not just all anymore, it's also people with others)

 ## Installation
 ### Prerequisites